Advanced Persuasive Communication: Managing in the 21st Century

 Part 1.
 Critical thinking: argumentation analysis, assumptions and fallacies

 Part 2.
-Rhetoric: Ethos, logos, pathos, speech analysis, storytelling, dialogue as ethical communication.
+Rhetoric: Ethos, logos, pathos, argument analysis, storytelling, dialogue as ethical communication.

 Part 3.
 Mutual Learning Model: Case study – challenging dialogue